That is, we seek to find a valuation, v, such that:

 You'll notice that the suit offense value given for the 13-0-0-0 shape is only about 7.68, although you are certain of 13 tricks.
 Why is that?
 Because partner always has a void in your suit, so his (shape) value is going to be 5.116, minimum.
 So the 7.68 automatically takes into account partner's known void, avoiding "double-counting."

-Similarly for any long suits, this evaluator takes into account that partner might be holding shortness in the suit.
+Similarly for any long suits, this evaluator takes into account that partner might be holding shortness in the suit and be counting that shortness as a value.

 Someone emailed me a pair of hands and asked for an evaluation of the notrump prospects of the two hands: